-DISCLAIMER: The information listed below is provided as a starting point for prospective purchasers to do their own research and seek their own advice.
-It is the purchaser's responsibility to do its own due diligence on the property and this information is intended only to alert the purchaser to possible issues with a property of this age, condition and construction, in this location.
-The list is not represented as including everything that a purchaser should be aware of or investigate further as there may be issues that the Agent or Vendor have no knowledge of, expertise in, or any reason to suspect or raise.
-Furthermore, nothing listed below is intended to imply that there is any actual problem or concern with the property or its surrounding area.

-Listing Agent: Sign:
+research and seek their own advice.
+It is the pur this information is intended only to alert the pur construction, in this location.
+The list is not repre investigate further as there may be issues that the ovided as a starting point for prospective purchasers to do their own rchaser's responsibility to do its own due diligence on the property an rchaser to possible issues with a property of this age, condition and esented as including everything that a purchaser should be aware of a the Agent or Vendor have no knowledge of, expertise in, or any reason low is intended to imply that there is any actual problem or concern w or n to Listing Agent: Sign: Kerry Trainor Print Name: Date:

-Print Name:

-Date: